XiangjiangBao/548_Final/README.md

 https://drive.google.com/file/d/1so5AAy0hiYaKFYiLDCyRDJKPkZXDRpLL/view?usp=sharing
 * The pipeline is divided into two stages.
 The detection network will extract face for each person in the image, and a specific recognition network will be used to classify the expression for each face.
 * In `run_video.py` and `run_gif.py`, please modify the model path to the path to the weights you want to use.
-The weights are stored in `weights/ directory`.
+The weights are stored in `weights/` directory.
 The weight files start with `yolov8n` are weights for detection network, while others are weights for recognition network.
 * After running run_video.py, the program will open the default camera of the device and perform detection.
 * For other device option, please modify the code in run_video